 Urban Complexity through Actor-network Theory Lens

-Apart from its physical structure, cities are the summary of all citizen behaviours, emotions and value systems of all previous times and the source of prospects for the future ones of upcoming generations (?).
-Social and physical structures are perpetually inter- acting one with the other while the historical strata of these interactions accumulate one upon another.
-The city, and more generally the urban, is therefore ultimately dynamic and immensely complex phenomenon.
+Apart from their physical structure, cities are a summary of all citizen behaviours, emotions and value systems of all previous times and the source of prospects for the future times of upcoming generations (?).
+Social and physical structures are perpetually interacting with one another, while the historical strata of these interactions accumulate one upon another.
+The city, and more generally the urban, is therefore ultimately a dynamic and immensely complex phenomenon.
 The term urban system transitions is used in this research to bound up the continuity of its fluctuations over time.
-Adding the time compo- nent in terms of discrete states of past, present and future enables contextualizing these processes.
-In this research, the study will concentrate on post-socialist cities and analo- gous contextual processes at the neighbourhood level.
+Adding the time component in terms of discrete states of past, present and future enables the contextualizing of these processes.
+In this research, the study will concentrate on post-socialist cities and analogous contextual processes at the neighbourhood level.

 The current state of affairs in Savamala results from the deposition of the historical layers with their own explicit decision-making mechanisms of the time and its final blend with the current machinery of decision-making.
 Associating a spatial component to the structuralized historical deposits of data, procedures, and identities provides a background for space-time translation that have constituted the state of the elements/entities at play in Savamala.
-The historical component elaborated in the previous chapter is just an one-way directional vector that reaches the present.
+The historical component elaborated in the previous chapter is just a one-way directional vector that reaches the present.
 However, all human, social and technical elements and networks assemble in their current incidence in Savamala.
-They are actually the active agents and the the actors of the on-going transitions.
-The present of Savamala is timely bounded picture of localized urban system transitions.
+They are actually the active agents and the actors of the on-going transitions.
+The present of Savamala is a time- bounded picture of localized urban system transitions.

 In this research project, Actor-network theory (ANT) serves for interpreting the present state of the local context in Savamala.
-Most prominent characteristic of ANT is flattening the social by symmetrical treatment of human, social and technical elements that all might be actors of urban system transitions (??).
+The most prominent characteristic of ANT is flattening the social by symmetrical treatment of human, social and technical elements that all might be actors of urban system transitions (??).
 Based on Latours argument on the new research agenda for globalization and world cities, ANT is herein applied not as a theory but as a method.
 A figuration of human and non-human actors through networks

 makes them the agents of urban dynamics in concrete space-time and produces a complex reality of urban system transitions.
 The actors existence is its status in a connection or connections.
 According to ANT, actors do not exist if their networks are not labeled.
 In this way they become agents.
 Therefore ANT serves for structuring the data on human and non-human agents and urban assemblage networks at the neighbourhood level.